scotthelm/fencepost/README.md

 ## Configuration

     rails g fencepost_config

 This creates a yaml map of your models in

 `<your app>/config/initializers/fencepost.rb`.

+### Default Configuration

-Here is where you can edit the allowable attributes for your models.
+The yaml map is where you can edit the allowable attributes for your models.
 In the 80/20 rule, this would be the %80.
 Removing attributes in the configuration yaml lets you set reasonable defaults for strong parameter behavior.
+This map is read one time during intialization and stored in the Fencepost model graph (a class-level variable)

+### Dev Mode

+During the early stages of development where your code is in flux, you can set `dev_mode=true` in `config/initializers/fencepost.rb`. dev mode will eager load and read in all your models dynamically every time the class is instantiated.

 ## Usage